Crypto Prices Today: Bitcoin Stable at $39K | Al Bawaba

-Another red day for the crypto market today with bitcoin, world's largest cryptocurrency, trading at $39,189 at the time of writing.
+Although the crypto market is mainly trading in green today, the situation didn't change much since yesterday with bitcoin, world's largest cryptocurrency, trading at $39,110 at the time of writing.

-The worldwide crypto market capitalization is currently $1.77 trillion, decreasing 0.03% over the last day.
-Whereas the total crypto market volume over the last 24 hours is $58.90 billion, which makes a 11.52% decrease.
+The worldwide crypto market capitalization is currently $1.75 trillion, increasing 1.27% over the last day.
+Whereas the total crypto market volume over the last 24 hours is $60.33 billion, which makes a 24.24% decrease.

 Bitcoin and Crypto Prices